The Erlang Weighted Tree, A New Branching Process: Other Technical Proofs

-then $\mu(\cdot\,,\cdot)$ is called the right eigenfunction of $M_1$ corresponding to the eigenvalue $\beta$.
-Similarly, the left eigenfunction corresponding to the eigenvalue $\beta$ is defined as follows,
+then $\mu(\cdot\,,\cdot)$ is called a right eigenfunction of $M_1$ corresponding to the eigenvalue $\beta$.
+Similarly, a left eigenfunction corresponding to the eigenvalue $\beta$ is defined as follows,

+\end{definition} The interpretations of the left and right eigenfunctions associated with an eigenvalue $\beta$ are as follows: \begin{enumerate}[label = --] \item The left eigenfunction represents the population density.
+If the population density of type $(m,x)$ in the current generation is a constant multiple of $\nu(m,x)$, then the population density of type $(k-1,z)$ among the descendants is a constant multiple of $\beta\nu(m,x)$.

+\item The right eigenfunction can be seen as the score function.
+Assuming the score of a vertex of type $(k-1,z)$ is a constant multiple of $\mu(k-1,z)$, then the expected score of the descendants of a vertex of type $(m,x)$ is a constant multiple of $\beta\mu(m,x)$. \end{enumerate} Intuitively, $\mu(\cdot,\cdot)$ captures the influence of the root vertex, while $\nu(\cdot,\cdot)$ captures the distribution of vertex types.
+These interpretations are sensible given that the eigenfunctions are non-negative.
+Consequently, a potential candidate for the asymptotic behavior of $m_l(m,x;k-1,z)$ could be $\beta^l \mu(m,x)\nu(k-1,z)$.

-\end{definition} The main goal of this section is to prove a generalization of the Perron--Frobenius theorem.
-We show that a version of Krein-Rutman Theorem by Toland~\cite{Toland1996} applies to our setting.
+The main goal of this section is to prove a result analogous to the Perron--Frobenius theorem.
+We show that a version of Krein--Rutman Theorem by Toland~\cite{Toland1996} applies to our setting, which proves the existence of a unique eigenvalue for which the left and right eigenfunctions are positive.
 However, it does not provide an easy way to find the spectral radius.
 The specific structure of the EWT makes it possible to directly prove the convergence of $\beta^{-l}m_l(m,x;k-1,z)$ to $\mu(m,x)\nu(k-1,z)$ and to show that $\beta^{-l}M_l(m,x;\mathbb{R}_+,\mathbb{Z}_+)$ converges to some function that only depends on $x$ and $m$.
-Before presenting the main theorems and their proofs, let us simplify the operator of interest,